 Board games were really starting to get going in the 1990s.
-Though the true tabletop gaming renaissance wouldn’t begin for a little while longer, it was nonetheless a great decade for the hobby.
-From an explosion in the card game world, to board games that demanded a VHS player, there was plenty of experimentation going on.
-Many of the best 90s board games cemented themselves as instant classics, and those that remain available today still have many, many fans.
+Though the true tabletop gaming renaissance wouldn’t begin for a little while longer, it was nonetheless a great decade for the hobby, birthing some of the best board games and best card games of all time.

 Perhaps the best space board game of all time, Twilight Imperium, published by Fantasy Flight Games and created by its founder Christian T. Petersen, was originally released in 1993.
 One of those board games that you need to set aside an entire day to play, Twilight Imperium is a space opera that takes place on a truly galactic scale.